How To Upgrade Or Trade-In Your Diamond Ring

 Follow our expert recommendations when searching for your new diamond:

-Diamond clarity: Look for diamonds with a VS1 and VS2 Clarity grade.
+• Diamond clarity - Look for diamonds with a VS1 and a VS2 clarity grade.
 This level of clarity offers the greatest value for what can be seen by the naked eye.
 Blemishes and inclusions will go unnoticed at these grades.

-Diamond color: Consider diamonds in the nearly colorless range of G-I. To the naked eye, these diamonds appear just as clear as diamonds in the D-F range but cost much less.
+• Diamond color - Consider diamonds in the nearly colorless range of G-I. To the naked eye, these diamonds appear just as clear as diamonds in the D-F color range but cost much less.

 Make sure you get the absolute best value for your trade-in or upgrade.
 Choose a reputable jeweller with a diamond buying program or with an upgrade policy.